Skip to main content

 Build

-The Seated Cable Row is a controlled pulling exercise that targets the muscles of the upper and mid back while allowing constant tension throughout the movement.
-Using a cable machine helps guide the motion, making it easier to focus on proper technique and muscle engagement.
+The Seated Cable Row is a controlled pulling exercise that targets the lats, rhomboids, and mid traps while keeping constant tension on the muscles throughout the movement.
+The stable seated position reduces momentum and lower-back strain, allowing you to focus entirely on proper technique and muscle engagement.

 1. Sit upright on the cable row bench with your knees slightly bent and feet firmly placed on the footrests.